haplo/blog.fidelramos.net/src/content/software/2023-12-07_migrating_to_fish_shell.md

 #### foreign-env

-[foreign-env](https://github.com/oh-my-fish/plugin-foreign-env) is a little plugin to load *Bash*-syntax exports directly onto fish, without having to instantiate *Bash*.
+[foreign-env](https://github.com/oh-my-fish/plugin-foreign-env) is a little plugin that runs a *Bash* script and imports defined variables in *fish*.
+It calls *Bash* internally, so it's not just a parser.

 I use it to source /etc/profile so I can make *fish* my default shell, more details about that in the *Gotchas* section below.

 #### Vendoring third-party plugins